Little Falls, Minnesota

-Little Falls is a city in Morrison County, Minnesota, United States, near the geographic center of the state.
-Established in 1848, Little Falls is one of the oldest European-American cities in Minnesota.
-It is the county seat of Morrison County.
-The population was 9,140 at the 2020 census.
+Little Falls is a city and the county seat of Morrison County, Minnesota, United States, near the geographic center of the state.
+The population was 9,140 at the 2020 census, up from 8,343 in 2010.
 Little Falls was the boyhood home of noted aviator Charles Lindbergh.
 Just across from his former home is Charles A. Lindbergh State Park, named after Lindbergh's father, prominent Minnesota lawyer and U.S. Congressman Charles August Lindbergh.

+History

 The town developed at falls on the Mississippi River, and was named after them.
 Several different dams have been built over the falls during the town's history, some of which powered sawmills in the 19th century.
 Today, the Little Falls Dam is a hydroelectric station that generates power for the surrounding area.

+According to the obituary of the Ojibwe war chief Mou-zoo-mau-nee, the people of Little Falls asked the Ojibwe for protection in 1862 during the Sioux Uprising.
+The Ojibwe sent 150 warriors.